tetsuo/tetsuo.github.io/articles/mercury-i.md

 ## Single-Consumer Queue

 When you update `last_seq`, PostgreSQL locks the `jobs` row being updated, preventing other processes from modifying it until the transaction is complete.
 However, PostgreSQL **does not prevent multiple processes from attempting to read the same cursor** before one updates it.
-This can lead to duplicate processing if you’re not careful.
+This can lead to duplicate processing if you're not careful.

 If there's any chance of concurrent execution, using `FOR UPDATE` is essential: